-(b), $Lifetime{95}$ and $Lifetime{50}$ are shown for different network sizes.
+In comparison with the two other approaches, PeCO and DiLCO protocols are better for prolonging the network lifetime.
+In Figures 9(a) and (b), Lifetime95 and Lifetime50 are shown for different network sizes.
 As can be seen in these figures, the lifetime increases with the size of the network, and it is clearly larger for the DiLCO and PeCO protocols.
-For instance, for a network of 300 sensors and coverage ratio greater than 50%, we can see on Figure 9(b) that the lifetime is about twice longer with PeCO compared to the DESK protocol.
-The performance difference is more obvious in Figure 9(b) than in Figure 9(a) because the gain induced by our protocols increases with time, and the lifetime with a coverage over 50% is far longer than with 95%.
+For instance, for a network of 300 sensors and coverage ratio greater than 50%, it can be observed on Figure 9(b) that the lifetime is about twice longer with PeCO compared to the DESK protocol.
+The performance difference is more obvious in Figure 9(b) than in Figure 9(a) because the gain induced by protocols (PeCO and DiLCO) increases with time, and the lifetime with a coverage over 50% is far longer than with 95%.